jonzau/covid19/README.md

 # Covid19

-This is a simple a web app that displays basic COVID19 stats per country.
+This is a simple web app that displays basic COVID19 stats per country.

 This project is written in [Angular](https://angular.io/) using the [Angular Material](https://material.angular.io/) UI library and [COVID19 API](https://covid19api.com/), as well as [NGX Cookie Service](https://www.npmjs.com/package/ngx-cookie-service) to store cookies with user's selections (such as favourites and sorting).